-- Demand for patent protection is considered principally counting each supranational application only once.
-However, alternative presentations are also given in some places in terms of demand for patent rights that include the number of designated countries in each supranational application. - Filings of PCT applications are counted in the year of filing in the international phase, which is the first part of the PCT procedure. - Domestic applications are defined as demands for patent rights made by residents of the country where the application is filed.
-For the purpose of reporting statistics for the EPC contracting states considered as a bloc, foreign applications are those applications made by non-residents of the EPC bloc as a whole.
-For example, applications made by French residents in one of the other EPC contracting states are counted as domestic demand in the EPC bloc. - First filings are applications filed without claiming the priority of a previous filing, and all other applications are considered subsequent filings.
+- Filings of PCT applications are counted in the year of filing in the international phase, which is the first part of the PCT procedure. - Domestic applications are defined as all demands for patent rights made by residents of the country where the application is filed.
+For the purpose of reporting statistics for the EPC contracting states considered as a bloc, foreign applications are given with regard to the applications made by non-residents of the EPC bloc as a whole.
+For example, applications made by French residents in one of the other EPC contracting states are counted as domestic demand in the EPC bloc. - First filings are applications filed without claiming the priority of another previous filing, and all other applications are subsequent filings.
 The subsequent filings usually have to be made within one year of the first filings.
-In the absence of a complete set of available statistics on first filings, it is assumed in this report that domestic national filings are equivalent to first filings1, and that PCT filings are subsequent filings. - Grants are reported as recorded by the WIPO in its Industrial Property Statistics series. - A patent family is a group of patent filings that claim the priority of a single filing, including the original priority filing itself, and any subsequent filings made throughout the world.
-The set of distinct priority filings (that indexes the set of patent families) in principle constitutes a better proxy measure for the set of first filings than the set of aggregated domestic national filings added to first filings at the EPO.
-Trilateral patent families are a filtered subset of patent families for which there is evidence of patent families of high importance, for example, the subset of Trilateral patent families known as "Triadic patent families" that are currently reported in OECD publications.
-These require achievement of an application to the EPO itself rather than any patent office in the EPC contracting states.
+In the absence of a complete set of available statistics on first filings, it is assumed in this report that domestic national filings are equivalent to first filings3, and that PCT filings are subsequent filings. - Grants are reported as recorded by the WIPO in its Industrial Property Statistics series4.
+They are counted in the year they are issued or published. - A patent family is a group of patent filings that claim the priority of a single filing, including the original priority forming filing itself, and any subsequent filings made throughout the world.
+The set of distinct priority forming filings (that indexes the set of patent families) in principle constitutes a better proxy measure for the set of first filings than the set of aggregated domestic national filings added to first filings at the EPO.
+Trilateral patent families are a filtered subset of patent families for which there is evidence of patenting activity in all trilateral blocs.
+Other types of filters can be applied to select patent families of high importance.
+For example, the subset of Trilateral patent families known as "Triadic patent families" that are currently reported in OECD publications.
+These require achievement of an application to the JPO and the EPO itself rather than to any patent office in the EPC contracting states.
 They also require that there be a grant at the USPTO rather than only an application there.